armadaproject/armada/docs/scheduler.md

 `w_1 / w, ..., w_N / w`.

+### Flow

+The scheduler does not rely on resource usage directly when computing the fair share of each queue.
+Instead, it uses the related notion of *flow*, defined recursively for each queue as

+`queueFlow = queueResourceUsage + max(queueFlow - queueResourceUsage, 0) * beta`,

+where

+`beta = 0.5 ^ (timeSinceLastUpdate / halfTime)`,

+and `halfTime` is a parameter of the scheduler.
+Flow is initially set to zero, is lower-bounded by resource usage, and converges to resource usage over time.
+Relying on flow instead of resource usage ensures fair scheduling in cases where it is not possible to have jobs from all queues running simultaneously.

+## Global prioritisation

-The scheduler decides which job to move from the queued to pending stage next based on the weighted [max-min fairness criterion](https://en.wikipedia.org/wiki/Max-min_fairness), i.e., such that an attempt to increase the resources allocated to any one queue necessarily results in reducing the resources allocated to at least one queue that is currently below its fair share.
-In particular, the scheduler uses a progressive filling algorithm, where the queue furthest below its fair share is considered next.
+The goal of the scheduler is to schedule jobs in a manner that achieves weighted [max-min fairness](https://en.wikipedia.org/wiki/Max-min_fairness), i.e., such that an attempt to increase the flow of any one queue necessarily results in reducing the flow of at least one queue currently below its fair share.
+In network scheduling, where several incoming data streams are multiplexed onto a single outgoing data stream, max-min fairness is achieved by gradually increasing the flow allocated to incoming streams in equal infinitesimal amounts until the capacity limit of one or more incoming streams is hit.
+The flow of these streams is not increased further.
+Next, the flow of the remaining streams is increased until again the capacity limit of some streams is hit.
+The algorithm terminates when the capacity limit of all incoming links or of the outoing link is hit, whichever happens first.
+This is known as progressive filling.

+The Armada scheduler uses a similar algorithm when moving jobs from the queued to pending stage.
+Because the scheduler cannot increase flow in infinitesimal amounts (jobs may be of arbitrary size) it approximates progressive filling in the following way:

+1. For each non-empty queue, get the highest-priority job.
+2. For each such job, compute the flow of the corresponding queue if this job were to be scheduled.
+3. Select the job that would result in the smallest flow.
+4. Move the selected job into the pending stage.

+TODO: Explain excess flow.

+## Excess flow budget

+- There are 3 limits.
+- Limit on exceeding fair share for non-preemptible jobs.
+- Limit on per-queue excess flow.
+- Limit on global excess flow.

+- Each queue has an excess flow budget, which is measured in resource-minutes.
+Jobs that are scheduled beyond its extra fraction consume this budget.
+This is to ensure a queue cannot take all resources in the cluster forever.
+- There's a global excess flow budget to ensure incoming jobs can be scheduled in a timely manner.

 ## Scheduler metrics